mozilla-services/syncstorage-rs/tools/syncstorage-loadtest/README.md

   `gcs_payload_offload_collections` (syncstorage settings).
 - Raised limits to allow payloads beyond the 2.5 MiB default:
   `max_record_payload_bytes`, `max_post_bytes`, `max_request_bytes`, and
   `max_total_bytes`.
-There is no per-collection limits endpoint — these are global (`/info/configuration`), which the load test reads and respects.
+These are read from `/info/configuration`.
+A collection may also raise its own limits via the `collections` section of that response; the load test resolves limits per target collection, preferring a collection's override and falling back to the global value.
 - Any front-end proxy (e.g. nginx) request body-size limit raised to match.

 Note: many workers each holding multi-MiB payloads is a real memory footprint